vitormattos/palestra-behat/README.md

 Download the latest stable version of Selenium Server (http://www.seleniumhq.org/download/)

+OBS: Use the version 3.13, the version 3.14 don't work

 #### Firefox

 Check the release date of the downloaded version of Selenium